 - Don't badmouth your former company and explain that you're only looking for an out.

-Again, you always want to phrase your response in a way that shows the company that your values and vision align.
+You always want to phrase your response in a way that shows the company that your values and vision align.